daniboomerang/Redradix-course-angular-november2015/README.md

 * Routed with the state provider
 * Designed with directives and only directives
 * Triggers animations on scroll
-* Retrieves information from and external API
+* Mocks and external API
 * Unit and E2E tested